Posts for category: Foot Care

 Regular Diabetic Foot Examinations in Waldorf and Clinton

 Seeing your podiatrist for routine foot examinations can help you spot and treat issues early before they become larger problems.
-For more information on diabetic foot care, please contact Dr. Hotchkiss, Dr. Pointer, and Dr. Weaver at Southern Maryland Foot and Ankle with offices in Waldorf and Clinton, MD.
+For more information on diabetic foot care, please contact Dr. Hotchkiss and Dr. Pointer at Southern Maryland Foot and Ankle with offices in Waldorf and Clinton, MD.
 Call (301) 868-3899 to schedule an appointment in Clinton and (301) 843-9581 to schedule an appointment in Waldorf today!

 Don’t let bunion pain affect your daily activities.
 Find out how to manage your symptoms.

 While most people will go about their daily lives without even noticing that they have a bunion, there are some who face such terrible pain that day-to-day activities are often challenging.
-If your bunion pain is getting the better of you, our Clinton and Waldorf, MD, podiatrists Dr. Larry Hotchkiss, Dr. Justin Pointer and Dr. Seth Weaver have some simple self-care solutions that could help ease your angry bunion.
+If your bunion pain is getting the better of you, our Clinton and Waldorf, MD, podiatrists Dr. Larry Hotchkiss and Dr. Justin Pointer have some simple self-care solutions that could help ease your angry bunion.

 If you find that your feet often become stiff then it’s time you performed some daily stretching exercises.
 These exercises can be performed throughout the day at your convenience.
 The great thing is that you can also perform them anywhere.